ankane/pgslice/README.md

 ## Adding Partitions

+To add partitions, use:

 ```sh
 pgslice add_partitions <table> --future 3
 ```

 ## Additional Commands

-To undo prep and delete partitions, use:
+To undo prep (which will delete partitions), use:

 ```sh
 pgslice unprep <table>